-No, U.S. citizens may enter Panama without a visa and remain in the country as a tourist for a maximum of 180 days per trip.
+U.S. citizens may enter Panama without a visa and remain in the country as a tourist for a maximum of 180 days per trip.
 If you wish to stay longer than 180 days, you need to seek permission to remain in the country.
 Tourists must present a return trip ticket or fare back to their home country or next destination upon arrival.
 Airlines strictly enforce these laws (as they would incur any cost of deportation should they allow you in the country and you remain illegally).

 The Specific Countries visa program was initiated under Ricardo Martinelli’s presidential administration.
 It is available to citizens of 50 specifically named countries, including the United States.

-Canada, Great Britain, and the United States, as well as:
+Canada, Great Britain, and the United States, as well as…

-Andorra, Argentina, Australia, Austria, Belgium, Brazil, Chile, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, HongKong, Hungary, Ireland, Israel, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, Monaco, Montenegro, Netherlands, New Zealand, Norway, Paraguay, Poland, Portugal, Republic of Korea, San Marino, Serbia, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, Taiwan, and Uruguay
+Andorra, Argentina, Australia, Austria, Belgium, Brazil, Chile, Costa Rica, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, Ireland, Israel, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Mexico, Monaco, Montenegro, Netherlands, New Zealand, Norway, Paraguay, Peru, Poland, Portugal, South Korea, San Marino, Serbia, Singapore, Slovakia, South Africa, Spain, Sweden, Switzerland, and Uruguay.

 For further information such as requirements, documents needed, and help with your visa application, we recommend contacting a Panamanian lawyer.

-Retiring in Panama, you can save as much as 50% on everything from restaurant meals to in-country airfares, from prescription medicines to closing costs on your new beach house.
+Retiring in Panama, you can save as much as 50% on everything from restaurant meals to in-country airfares, and from prescription medicines to closing costs on your new beach house.

 Best of all, in Panama, if you qualify under the pensionado program today, you get to keep your privileges for life.
 Check out these benefits for foreign residents and retirees: